Plagiarism Policy

 If plagiarism is identified, the Editor in Chief is responsible for reviewing the article and will approve the action in accordance with the level of plagiarism detected, with the following guidelines:

-3. All article writers are responsible for the content of the articles they submit because they all signed the Jurnal Kecerdasan Buatan dan Teknologi Informasi Journal Publication Ethics Statement Form.
-If the article is classified as plagiarism, then all authors will be subject to the same action
+All article writers are responsible for the content of the articles they submit because they all signed the Publication Ethics Statement Form.
+If the article is classified as plagiarism, then all authors will be subject to the same action.

-4. If the author is proven to submit the manuscript to the Jurnal Kecerdasan Buatan dan Teknologi Informasi Journal by simultaneously sending it to another journal, and this overlap is found during the review process or after publication, then the action according to point 2 above is given.
+If the author is proven to submit the manuscript by simultaneously sending it to another journal, and this overlap is found during the review process or after publication, then the action according to point 2 above is given (rejection and potential sanction).

-5. If plagiarism is found outside the rules above, the editor of the Journal of Jurnal Kecerdasan Buatan dan Teknologi Informasi has the right to give sanctions according to the editor's policy.
+If plagiarism is found outside the rules above, the editor has the right to give sanctions according to the editor's policy.

 The Editor-in-Chief considers retracting a publication if the following criteria are met:

-• They have clear evidence that the findings are unreliable either because of a major error (e.g., miscalculation or experimental error), or because of fabrication (e.g., of data) or falsification (e.g., image manipulation).
+• Unreliable Findings: Clear evidence that the findings are unreliable either because of a major error (e.g., miscalculation or experimental error), or because of fabrication (e.g., of data) or falsification (e.g., image manipulation).
 It constitutes plagiarism.

-• The findings have previously been published elsewhere without proper attribution to previous sources or disclosure to the editor, permission to republish, or justification (i.e., cases of redundant publication).
+• Redundant Publication: The findings have previously been published elsewhere without proper attribution to previous sources or disclosure to the editor, permission to republish, or justification.
 It contains material or data without authorization for use.

-• The author(s) failed to disclose a major conflict of interest that, in the editor's view, would have unduly affected interpretations of the work or recommendations by editors and peer reviewers.
+• Undisclosed Conflict of Interest: The author(s) failed to disclose a major conflict of interest that, in the editor's view, would have unduly affected interpretations of the work or recommendations by editors and peer reviewers.

 • Link to the retracted article wherever possible (i.e., in all online versions).